kumarkushagra/Upload_DICOM_to_PACS/README.md

 ## File Description

 - **main.py**: This file contains the main script that hosts an API using Uvicorn.

 ## Functionality Overview

 The `main.py` script performs the following tasks:

 1. **Uploading DICOM Series**: Given a directory path (`dir_path`), the script uploads "unuploaded" and "Normal" DICOM series corresponding to unique UHIDs (Unique Hospital Identifier).

 2. **Anonymization**: After uploading, all uploaded studies are anonymized.

 3. **CSV File Update**: Updates a CSV file (`Final.csv`) with the status of uploaded DICOM series for each UHID.

+4. **Deletion of Studies**: Includes a function to delete all studies stored in the PACS server.
+This can be modified to delete specific studies given the StudyID.

+5. **Anonymized Copy**: Every time the code is executed, it creates an anonymized copy of all studies present in the PACS.

 ## Function Explanation